nens/threedi-docs/source/d_qgis_plugin.rst

 Rasterchecker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *Rasterchecker* launched with the QGIS 3.4.5 version of the Plugin.
+The *Rasterchecker* is launched with the QGIS 3.4.5 version of the Plugin.
 It  is a tool to check the rasters that are used in your 3Di model for consistency.
 The tool verifies for example

 - The correct nodata value